oracle-quickstart/oci-cloudnative/docs/content/cloud/deployment.md

 ### Manual Steps

-Follow the steps outlined below to provision and configure the cluster with cloud service connection details
+Follow the steps outlined below to provision and configure the cluster with cloud service connection details.

+#### ATP Database

 1. Provision an Autonomous Transaction Processing (ATP) database.
 The default options will work well, as will an **Always Free** shape if available.
 Once **RUNNING** download the DB Connection Wallet and configure secrets as follows:
     - Create `oadb-admin` secret containing the database administrator password.
 Used once for schema initializations.